github/docs/content/codespaces/managing-codespaces-for-your-organization/restricting-the-idle-timeout-period.md

 {% note %}

 **Note**: Maximum idle timeout constraints only apply to codespaces that are owned by your organization.
-They do not apply to codespaces for which the organization is not the billable owner.

 {% endnote %}